 I originally wrote this post in 2009 shortly after we took these spider cracker Halloween snacks for kids to preschool on snack day.
 They were a hit and have since been shared in magazines and in multiple other blogs across the internet.

-They are so easy to make that my daughter and her friends assemble them year round so I decided it’s time to update the old photos.
+These spider cracker snacks are so easy to make that my daughter and her friends assemble them year round.
+I decided it’s time to update the old photos.

 These are best when prepared and eaten right away.

 - Round crackers such as Ritz